bstatcomp/gpu-stan-paper-materials/INSTALL_RSTAN.md

 ### STEP 4: Setup compiler flags

-Place the following in the `Rmakevars` file:
+Place the following in the `.Rmakevars` file:

 ```
 STAN_OPENCL=true